HMS Dreadnought (1906)

-HMS Dreadnought was a Royal Navy battleship whose design revolutionised naval power.
-The ship's entry into service in 1906 represented such an advance in naval technology that her name came to be associated with an entire generation of battleships, the "dreadnoughts", as well as the class of ships named after her.
-Likewise, the generation of ships she made obsolete became known as "pre-dreadnoughts".
+HMS Dreadnought was a Royal Navy battleship, the design of which revolutionised naval power.
+The ship's entry into service in 1906 represented such an advance in naval technology that her name came to be associated with an entire generation of battleships, the Dreadnoughts, as well as the class of ships named after her.
+Likewise, the generation of ships she made obsolete became known as pre-dreadnoughts.
 Admiral Sir John "Jacky" Fisher, First Sea Lord of the Board of Admiralty, is credited as the father of Dreadnought.
 Shortly after he assumed office in 1904, he ordered design studies for a battleship armed solely with 12 in guns and a speed of 21 kn.
-He convened a "Committee on Designs" to evaluate the alternative designs and to assist in the detailed design work.
+He convened a Committee on Designs to evaluate the alternative designs and to assist in the detailed design work.

 Dreadnought was the first battleship of her era to have a uniform main battery, rather than having a few large guns complemented by a heavy secondary armament of smaller guns.
 She was also the first capital ship to be powered by steam turbines, making her the fastest battleship in the world at the time of her completion.
 Her launch helped spark a naval arms race as navies around the world, particularly the Imperial German Navy, rushed to match it in the build-up to the First World War.